1500 Idalia Road, Building D

 The Office collects and disburses tax collections to appropriate governmental agencies and keeps all books, records and funds pertaining to the office ready for inspection by the County Commission, the State Department of Finance and Administration and the auditors.

 The Treasurer’s office works on a tax calendar instead of a yearly calendar.
 Tax bills are mailed November 1 of each year.
-At least one-half of the total bill must be paid by December 10 to avoid delinquent charges of interest and penalties.
+At least one-half of the total bill must be paid by December 10 to avoid delinquent charges of penalty and interest.
 The second-half payment must be paid by May 10 of the following year to avoid delinquent charges.
-The Treasurer expands office hours to 7:30 am during heavy tax season to accommodate taxpayers.
+The Treasurer expands office hours from 7:30 am to 5:15 pm during tax season to accommodate taxpayers.

-Property taxes may be paid in person, by mail, through mortgage companies, online or over the phone.
-The Treasurer’s tax researchers as well as the phone service are accessible in English and Spanish.
+Property taxes may be paid in person, by mail, through mortgage companies, at a drop box located in the North parking lot of the County Administration Building, and New Mexico Bank & Trust Branches in Rio Rancho, online or over the phone.
+The Treasurer’s tax researchers, as well as the phone service, are accessible in English and Spanish.

-Delinquency notices are mailed to property owners for any tax bill that is 30 or more day’s delinquent as of June 30 of each year.
-The notice will stress that if the taxes, penalty and interest charges are not paid within two years from the date of delinquency, the property records will be transferred to the State which includes a “cost to state” fee and the risk of their property being sold at public auction.
+Delinquency notices are mailed to property owners for any tax bill that is 30 or more days delinquent as of June 30 of each year.
+The notice will stress that if the taxes, penalty and interest charges are not paid within two years from the date of delinquency, the property records will be transferred to the State Property Tax Division which includes a “cost to state” fee $125.00 and the risk of their property being sold at public auction.